Leaving the UA

 Outplacement Services

-The University has contracted with the outplacement firm Professional Development Strategies to support employees affected by reductions in force, nonrenewals, or career transitions.
+Sometimes, a department may agree to pay* for outplacement services when an employee is affected by reduction in force/layoff or nonrenewal.
 Outplacement firms provide career transition services to help you identify and land new employment.
-Examples include:

-Professional Development Strategies (PDS)
+Professional Development Strategies

 Representative: John Singer